Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 ## One Final Question, Two Final Answers: Feeling Gender

-There is one last question that I believe needs answering.
-What is it that compels us to construct our Body in the way that we desire?
+There is one last question that may leave us asking: what is it that compels us to construct our Body in the way that we desire?
 What creates, envisions, and maintains this desire in ourselves?
 What leads to its drifting throughout our life?
 Why, or as what, do we feel Gender?

 To be honest, I don't really have a good answer.
-And I don't really want to.
+And I, personally, am not interested in looking for one.
 I feel gender because I do.
 I continuously reformulate my Body as I do because I wish to, for fun, for exploration, simply to satisfy the interest, the need, itself.
 If you wish to pose, suggest, or advocate for an answer, be my guest.
-But do we need one?
-Do we need a justification to reimagine our selfs?
+But I do want to say that I do not think we need one, necessarily.
+I would hope we do not necessarily need justification to reimagine our selfs in our own image.

-If you are looking to explore this question, I will leave a few breadcrumbs to follow―beware, they may lead you astray.
+That said, if you are looking to explore this question, I will leave a few breadcrumbs to follow―beware, they may lead you astray.
 First is the primacy of the self, in that we are strangely born with some kind of desire, path, or goal we must pursue.
-This path suggest some kind of determinism or pre-destination, a simplistic and neat (but not necessarily incorrect) answer that allows us to pursue our paths as we desire without fear.
+This path suggests some kind of determinism or pre-destination, a simplistic and neat (but not necessarily incorrect) answer that allows us to pursue our paths as we desire without fear.

 The alternative path is perhaps more treacherous.
 If you align yourselves with